AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-sql-server-modules.md

 When [!DNL Fusion] establishes the connection to the [!DNL SQL server] destination, the [!DNL Fusion] user identifies the Host (the domain name or IP address where the server is hosted) and the port. [!DNL Fusion] can connect to any available host and port.

-For information about specific IP&nbsp;addresses used by [!DNL Workfront Fusion], see [IP Addresses for accessing [!DNL Adobe Workfront Fusion]](../../workfront-fusion/get-started/ip-addresses-for-fusion.md)
+For information about specific IP addresses used by [!DNL Workfront Fusion], see [IP Addresses for accessing [!DNL Adobe Workfront Fusion]](../../workfront-fusion/get-started/ip-addresses-for-fusion.md)

 To learn more about creating a stored procedure, see the [!DNL Microsoft SQL Server] documentation.